AlisonDoucette/Coursera-Getting-Cleaning-Data/README.md

 Note: This was interpreted as providing column names for the variables from the "Feature.List" dataset.

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Note:This was interpreted as creating a row of variable averages for each of the Activities and an additional row of variable of averages for each of the Subjects.
+Note: This was interpreted as creating a row of variable averages for each of the Activities and an additional row of variable of averages for each of the Subjects.